vardidanielle/LawReferralGenerator/README.md

 * [Download the extension fiels](https://github.com/vardidanielle/LawReferralGenerator/archive/yishay.zip
 )

-* Extract the zip file
+* Extract the zip file.

-* In your Chrome browser, navigate to chrome://extensions
+* In your Chrome browser, navigate to chrome://extensions.

 * Expand the Developer drop down and click “Load unpacked extension.”

-* Navigate to the directory where you put your code and click Ok
+* Navigate to the directory where you put your code and click Ok.

 At this point, the extension is installed and running.